amirkarimi/amirkarimi.github.io/_posts/2020-06-10-regex-singlequote-to-doublequote.md

 ---
-layout: page
+layout: post
 date: 2020-06-10
-category: Useful Regex
 title: Covert Single Quoted YAML to Double Quoted
+category: Useful Snippets
+keywords:	useful snippets, regex, yaml, convert
 ---

 When you need to unify your YAML file to use double quote for strings you can use the following regular expressions and the replacement to use on your favorite editor.